tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 3.0.17.4 =
 * **Fix issue:** Fix the issue that direct request to PHP files under plugins/themes directory was "404 Not found" when WP-ZEP enabled.
 * **Fix issue:** Fix the incorrect link to the corresponding option page on error message in multisite environment.
+* **Improvement:** Add an option in "Validation rules and behavior" section to explicitly enable "Metadata Exploit Protection" which was enabled by default in 3.0.17.
 * **Improvement:** Update the url to the google map api to prevent 301 redirection.
 * **Improvement:** Use [RIPE stat Data API](https://stat.ripe.net/docs/data_api "RIPEstat &#8212; Internet Measurements and Analysis") to get whois information instead of using YQL (Yahoo!
 Query Language) which was retired on Jan.
 3, 2019.